-- 16.2 The Forward Plan will contain details of key decisions which relate to the discharge of Corporation functions and which are proposed to be taken during the period covered by the Forward Plan.
-The details relating to these key decisions, insofar as they are available or might reasonably be obtained, will be as follows: - the matter in respect of which a key decision is to be taken; - the decision maker's name and title, if any; - the date on which, or the period within which the decision is to be made; - a list of documents submitted to the decision maker for consideration in relation to the matter, in respect of which the decision is to be taken; - the address from which, subject to any prohibition or restriction on their disclosure, copies of or extracts from any document listed, is available; - that other documents relevant to the matter may be submitted to the decision maker; and - the procedure for requesting details of those documents (if any) as they become available. - 16.3 For the purposes of the Forward Plan, a "key decision" means a decision of a decision maker, which in the view is likely to result in the Combined Authority or the TVCA Mayor incurring significant expenditure, or making significant savings, having regard to the Combined Authority's budget for the service or function to which the decision relates; or to be
+- 18.2 The Forward Plan will contain details of key decisions which relate to the discharge of Corporation functions and which are proposed to be taken during the period covered by the Forward Plan.
+The details relating to these key decisions, insofar as they are available or might reasonably be obtained, will be as follows: - the matter in respect of which a key decision is to be taken; - the decision maker's name and title, if any; - the date on which, or the period within which the decision is to be made;

+- a list of documents submitted to the decision maker for consideration in relation to the matter, in respect of which the decision is to be taken; - the address from which, subject to any prohibition or restriction on their disclosure, copies of or extracts from any document listed, is available; - that other documents relevant to the matter may be submitted to the decision maker; and the procedure for requesting details of those documents (if any) as they become available. - For the purposes of the Forward Plan, a "key decision" means a decision of a decision maker, which is likely toresult in the Corporation or the Mayor incurring significant expenditure, or making significant savings, having regard to the Corporation's budget for the service or function to which the decision relates; or to be

-17. Publication of the Forward Plan
+Publication of the Forward Plan

-- 17.1 The Forward Plan will be published at least 28 days before the start of the period covered in the Plan. - 17.2 It will be published on the Combined Authority's website and made available for inspection by the public at the Combined Authority's offices.
+- 18.3 The Forward Plan will be published at least 28 days before the start of the period covered in the Plan. - 18.4 It will be published on the Combined Authority's website and made available for inspection by the public at the Combined Authority's offices.
 Exempt information need not be included in the Forward Plan and confidential information cannot be included.

-18. Urgent Decisions
+19. Urgent Decisions

-- 18.1 Where a decision needs to be taken urgently and it is not practical to convene a quorate meeting of the Board or relevant committee or subcommittee of the Development Corporation, the Group Chief Executive, in consultation with the Chair (or in their absence the Vice Chair) of the Board or relevant committee or subcommittee, the Group Director of Finance and Resources and the Monitoring Officer, has the authority to take an urgent decision. - 18.2 An urgent decision is one which, in the opinion of the TVCA Mayor and the Chief Executive of TVCA, in consultation with the TVCA Monitoring Officer, cannot reasonably await the assembly of a board meeting before it is taken. - 18.3The Monitoring Officer will maintain a record of all 'urgent' decisions and submit a report on these decisions to the board at the next meeting of the board and a report of all urgent decisions must be presented at least annually to TVCA Cabinet.
+- 19.1 Where a decision needs to be taken urgently and it is not practical to convene a quorate meeting of the Board or relevant committee or subcommittee of the Development Corporation (where applicable), the Group Chief Executive, in consultation with the Chair (or in their absence the Vice Chair) of the Board or relevant committee or subcommittee, the Group Director of Finance and Resources and the Monitoring Officer, has the authority to take an urgent decision. - 19.2 The Monitoring Officer will maintain a record of all 'urgent' decisions and submit a report on these decisions at least annually to the Cabinet.
 The report will include a summary of the subject matter of the decisions taken.
+For the avoidance of doubt, a Referral Decision cannot be made as a Urgent Decision.

-19. 20.
-Confirmatory or minor decisions in writing
+20. Confirmatory or minor decisions in writing

-- 19.1 Where a decision of a minor or confirmatory nature (for example to confirm of the decisions of an unexpectedly inquorate meeting) the chair of the Board or relevant committee or subcommittee of the Development Corporation may request that confirmation of such a decision be made in writing.
-A written confirmation of the decision by each member of Board, the committee or subcommittee shall be treated as a decision of that body when it is signed by the Chair of the body, who shall have authority to confirm that decision. - 19.2 The Monitoring Officer will maintain a record of all written records of decisions and report them to the next meeting of the relevant body and submit a report on these decisions at least annually to the Board.
+- 20.1 Where a decision of a minor or confirmatory nature (for example to confirm of the decisions of an unexpectedly inquorate meeting) the chair of the Board or relevant committee or subcommittee of the Development Corporation (as applicable) may request that confirmation of such a decision be made in writing.
+A written confirmation of the decision by each member of Board, the committee or subcommittee (as applicable) shall be treated as a decision of that body when it is signed by the Chair of the body, who shall have authority to confirm that decision. - 20.2 The Monitoring Officer will maintain a record of all written records of decisions and report them to the next meeting of the relevant body and submit a report on these decisions at least annually to the Board.
 The report will include a summary of the subject matter of the decisions taken by this method.